mozilla/mentat/README.md

 # Datomish

 Datomish is a persistent, embedded knowledge base.
-It's written in ClojureScript, and draws heavily on [DataScript](https://github.com/tonsky/datascript) and [Datomic](http://datomic.com).
+It draws heavily on [DataScript](https://github.com/tonsky/datascript) and [Datomic](http://datomic.com).

-Datomish compiles into a single JavaScript file, and is usable both in Node (on top of `promise_sqlite`) and in Firefox (on top of `Sqlite.jsm`).
+The first version of Datomish was written in ClojureScript, targeting both Node (on top of `promise_sqlite`) and Firefox (on top of `Sqlite.jsm`).
 It also works in pure Clojure on the JVM on top of `jdbc-sqlite`.

-There's an example Firefox restartless add-on in the [`addon`](https://github.com/mozilla/datomish/tree/master/addon) directory; build instructions are below.
+This branch is for rewriting Datomish in Rust, giving us a smaller compiled output, better performance, more type safety, better tooling, and easier deployment into Firefox and mobile platforms.

 ## Motivation